noseglid/mocha-parallel/README.md

 # mopar

-A parallel runner for mocha
+A parallel runner for mocha.
+See usage example on how to use it

 ### Usage